Most aged care plans are made in a hospital car park – why planning ahead paves the way for positive ageing.

 What can you recommend people do to begin planning ahead for their aged care?

-- Starting having the conversation with yourself first
+- Started having the conversation with yourself first.

-- Inform yourself as much as possible, information is power and power gives you choice and as a result maintains your independence
+- Inform yourself as much as possible, information can be powerful and can give you choice and with home care , independence for longer.

 What is the most important tip that you want to share with people in planning ahead for positive ageing?

-“The best advice I give to people is to take the anxiety out of getting older by being pro-active, and relax into your golden years and enjoy them!
+“The best advice we give to people is to take the anxiety out of getting older by being pro-active and relax into your golden years and enjoy them!

-Anxiety steps in when people do not plan ahead and have an understanding of what the aged care system can do for them here in Australia.
+Anxiety steps in when people do not plan or find out the options and choices, they have for support to stay in their own home as they get older.
 The moment they become informed, their anxiety and worry go away.

-Also, decisions take longer when you get older because times have changed and you may have lost a bit of confidence.
-Hence it is another good reason to be proactive about your healthcare planning.
-You need to look after yourself and keep yourself physically, mentally and spiritually fit and seek out the life you want to live as you get older.
-And we are here to help you.”
+Sometimes decisions take longer when you get older because you may have lost a bit of confidence and want time to make sure you are making the right decision for you.
+It is good to be proactive about your healthcare planning.
+You can start to look after yourself and keep yourself physical, mental, and spiritual wellbeing.
+To stay independent, you need to seek out the support you want as you get older.
+Planning gives you greater choice about how you will live in your own home for longer.